 Create profiles on LinkedIn and other professional networking sites.
 Use your name for the URL, if possible.
 When prospective employers search for you online, those profiles typically rank high, so you will provide recruiters, employers, and contacts with a strong positive and professional impression of you as a candidate they should be interested in.

 If you're aware of where companies are seeking applicants, you can position yourself to increase your chances of getting found by hiring managers.
 One of those important job search strategies you can use is to focus your efforts on the same job sites that companies are using to recruit.

 When you're conducting a job search, you need to make it easy for employers to find you online.
 Employers, who can be inundated with resumes when they post jobs, often seek passive candidates (qualified candidates who aren't necessarily looking for work, but who may be interested if the right job comes along).
 Here's how to ensure companies can find you.

 A job interview, of course, is what is going to get you a job offer - or not.
 Take the time to prepare.
 Research the company before you go for the interview, dress appropriately, practice answering and asking interview questions, and make a concerted effort to impress the interviewer with your skills, experience, confidence, and expertise.

 It's really important to follow up after an interview by thanking everyone you interviewed with.
 Candidates who send thank you notes get hired more often than those who don't.
-Use your thank you note as an opportunity to reiterate why you're the best candidate for the position.
+Use your thank-you note as an opportunity to reiterate why you're the best candidate for the position.
 If you flubbed an answer during the interview, you can also use your thank you note to clarify.

 There are strategies older job seekers can implement to help expedite a job search and to find gainful, and meaningful, employment.
-From age-proofing your resume and cover letter to highlighting your years of experience in a positive way, review these tips targeted at helping mature job seekers land interviews and get hired.
+From age-proofing your resume and cover letter to highlight your years of experience in a positive way, review these tips targeted at helping mature job seekers land interviews and get hired.